-Let us now look at the differences between the UCC certificate and Wildcard certificate and know the best and ideal option that you should choose.
+Let us now look at the differences between the UCC certificate and the Wildcard certificate and know the best and ideal option that you should choose.
 With the Unified Communication Certificate, a single certificate could protect up to 250 domains and subdomains.
-It is ideal for securing Microsoft exchange services like owa, outlook, mail, exchange servers, autodiscover, MS Lync server.
+It is ideal for securing Microsoft exchange services like owa, outlook, mail, exchange Server, autodiscover, and MS Lync server.

 For UCC, all domain names to be secured by the certificate must be added when the certificate is purchased.
 In the case of a Wildcard certificate, the user is at liberty to add or remove subdomains at any time.

 Lastly, the UCC certificate is usually available for all three levels of validation- Domain Validation, Organizational Validation, and Extended Validation.
 On the contrary, the wildcard certificate is only available for Domain Validation and Extended Validation.